satishdotpatel/satishdotpatel.github.io/_posts/2024-01-21-openstack-dr-with-ceph-rbd-mirror.markdown

   last_update: 2024-01-22 15:35:17
 ```

 Now site-b is your primary ceph cluster and site-a is secondary cluster.
-Now you can setup/install rbd-mirror daemon on site-a and do replication in other direction or you can setup two-way replication on ceph.
+Now you can setup/install rbd-mirror daemon on site-a and do replication in another direction or you can setup two-way replication on ceph.

 Enjoy!